Overview

 The paved pathway continues northwest toward Look Park, running through residential and commercial areas in Northampton and the village of Florence.
 Along the way, tree canopy shades much of the trail, making for a pleasant walk or ride even in hot weather.
 A trailside bike repair station, just after crossing Straw Avenue, provides free air and basic tools for bicyclists.
 Upon arriving at Look Park, a 150-acre privately operated, nonprofit park, consider taking a break to ride the miniature train around a 1-mile track, visit the zoo, or rent a paddleboat at the lake.
 The trail skirts the perimeter of the park to the east.

 Heading past Look Park, the trail enters the woods, continuing through heavy forest alongside the rushing water of Mill River.
-After a while, the path changes from an asphalt surface to packed cinder—and back to asphalt and then again to cinder farther along; both surfaces are suitable for all types of bikes.
+After a while, the path changes from an asphalt surface to a packed cinder—and back to asphalt and then again to a cinder farther along; both surfaces are suitable for all types of bikes.
 Along the trail, the river is not always within view, but the sound of laughter can be heard on hot days, where numerous unofficial swimming holes attract those wanting to splash in the cool water.
 The trail ends at South Main Street, a rural road not recommended for bicycling, adjacent to a bridge over Mill River in the village of Leeds.

 In Boston, Cambridge, and Weston, the Massachusetts Bay Transit Authority (MBTA) provides access to the trail via multiple bus lines and the subway (often referred to as the T).
 All stations and stops are visible on the TrailLink map.